iriusrisk/onprem-templates/README.md

 - Runs interactively and asks questions about:
   - PostgreSQL setup (internal or external)
   - Hostname and external URLs
-  - SAML integration
 - Updates configuration files accordingly.
 - Can be run standalone if you want to just configure and not deploy.

 ### `preflight.sh`
 - Runs environment checks.
 - Detects missing dependencies (git, Java, psql, jq, container engine).
-- Reports warnings (e.g., missing SAML keystore passwords).
+- Reports warnings (e.g., missing passwords).
 - Exits with error if critical requirements are unmet.
 - Safe to run standalone for validation before a real install.